FoxxMD/multi-scrobbler/docsite/docs/development/dev-common.md

 :::info

-Implement [`doCheckConnection`](https://github.com/FoxxMD/multi-scrobbler/blob/master/src/backend/common/AbstractComponent.ts#L103) in your child class to invoke this stage.
+Implement `doCheckConnection` in your concrete class to invoke this stage.

 ::::